sparkflows/sparkflows-docs/docs/installation/configuration/https-self-signed-certificate.rst

-HTTPS : Importing Self-Signed Certificates
+HTTPS : Import Self-Signed Certificates
 ================================

 Fire Insights comes with a self-signed certificate.
 It is contained in "conf/keystore.jks".

-When using the self-signed certificate, the Browser will complain as it has not been issued by a Certificate Authority.
+When you try to use self-signed certificate, the browser will complain as it has not been issued by a Certificate Authority.

-This warning message can be supressed by importing the self-signed certificate into the Browser  inside  ``Trusted Root Certification Authorities``.
+You can import self-signed certificate into the browser inside ``Trusted Root Certification Authorities`` to suppress the warning message.

-Below are the steps for importing self-signed certificate into your Browser:
+Below are the steps to import self-signed certificate into your browser:

-Exporting the certificate to your machine
+Export the certificate to your machine
 --------------------------------------------

 - Got to ``URL`` for the ``HTTPS`` port.